When To Use the Salutation "To Whom It May Concern"

 When writing a cover letter or letter of interest, here are additional alternatives to HR Director:

 "Dear Recruiting Manager"

 3. "Dear [Team or Department]"

-If you’re addressing multiple people within a department or you’re not sure which member of a team is the primary point of contact, you may choose to include the department name.
+If you're addressing multiple people within a department or are unsure which team member is the primary point of contact, you may choose to include the department name.

 Example: "Dear Customer Service Department,"